fallen-icarus/cardano-swaps/README.md

 ---
 ## Beacon Tokens
-Upon reading how all user assets are siloed, it is natural to ask how potential "swappers" can find all available swaps.
+Upon reading how all user assets are siloed, it is natural to ask how potential "swappers" can find all available swaps and their associated reference scripts.
 The answer is to use beacon tokens.

 Using [Koios](https://api.koios.rest/#overview) or [Blockfrost](https://docs.blockfrost.io/) apis, it is possible to find all addresses that contain a specific native token.
 Once you have the address, you can then use Koios or Blockfrost again to get all utxos locked at those addresses.
 These native tokens act as beacons which is where *Beacon Token* comes from.